HaolingZHANG/MotifEffect/README.md

 4. [show_supp.py](https://github.com/HaolingZHANG/MotifEffect/blob/main/works/show_supp.py);
 5. [show_video.py](https://github.com/HaolingZHANG/MotifEffect/blob/main/works/show_video.py).

-Additionally, the raw data amounts to approximately 46.6 GB, will be made available after the publication of the corresponding article (currently accessible only to reviewers).
+The raw data amounts to approximately 46.6 GB, will be made available after the publication of the corresponding article (currently accessible only to reviewers).
+To repeat all the experiments, using 11th Gen Intel(R) Core(TM) i7-11370H @ 3.30GHz,
+you may need several months.

 ### Repository Structure
 ```html